Researching the Legal System of the Lao People’s Democratic Republic

 • Justice Committee;

-• Foreign Affairs Committee.
+• Foreign Affairs Committee; and

-The National Assembly convenes its ordinary session twice a year[41] at the summons of the National Assembly Standing Committee.[42]
-The National Assembly Standing Committee, The President of the State, Prime Minister or at least one-fourths of the members of National Assembly may convene an extraordinary session of the National Assembly to consider and decide urgent and important matters.[43]
+The National Assembly convenes its ordinary session twice a year at the summons of the National Assembly Standing Committee.[41],[42] The National Assembly Standing Committee, The President of the State, Prime Minister, or at least one-fourths of the members of National Assembly may convene an extraordinary session of the National Assembly to consider and decide urgent and important matters.[43]

 National Assembly sessions shall be conducted only in the presence of more than one-half of the total number of the National Assembly members.[44]
-The session shall be convened publicly unless there is a necessity to conduct internal meeting based on the recommendation of The National Assembly Standing Committee, The President of the State, Prime Minister or at least one-fourths of the members of National Assembly.[45]
+The session shall be convened publicly unless there is a necessity to conduct an internal meeting based on the recommendation of The National Assembly Standing Committee, The President of the State, Prime Minister, or at least one-fourths of the members of National Assembly.[45]

 Although the previous discussion shows that the authority of the National Assembly stretches beyond the role of legislative functions, law-making remains the main duties of the National Assembly and its internal bodies.
 Under the Constitution, draft laws, including draft amendments of law,[51] may be proposed by the following:[52]